Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 ## _Disclaimer_

 _Azure SDK Python packages support for Python 2.7 ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_
+_Python 3.7 or later is required to use this package.
+For more details, please refer to [Azure SDK for Python version support policy](https://github.com/Azure/azure-sdk-for-python/wiki/Azure-SDKs-Python-version-support-policy)._

 ## Getting started

 ### Prerequisites

-* Python 3.6 or later is required to use this package.
+* Python 3.7 or later is required to use this package.
 * An [Azure subscription][azure_subscription]
 * An existing Azure Language Service Resource